The Super Bowl of Livestock Shows

 The “Yards” is the only event of its kind in North America and is a Mecca of activity for the livestock industry.
 Held in the brisk open air of Denver in January, the “Yards” is also home to many cattle sales where the best are auctioned off to the highest bidders.
 Producers display their livestock in the pens just as they have for decades at the National Western Stock Show.

-Junior Livestock Shows
+Junior Market Shows

 Each year, hundreds of young agriculturists from across the country converge on Denver soil with their prize stock in tow.
-These youth between the ages of 9 and 18 spend thousands of hours over a period of months feeding, grooming, and preparing their animals to compete in one of the largest youth exhibitions in the nation.
-Many of these youths also attend school, participate in 4-H and FFA chapters and compete in a number of other extracurricular activities concurrently.
-They spend thousands of hours preparing their livestock by feeding, grooming, and managing their animals, all to compete in one of the largest youth exhibitions in the nation.
+These youth between the ages of 9 and 18 spend thousands of hours over months feeding, grooming, and preparing their animals to compete in one of the largest youth exhibitions in the nation.

-Judging Contests
+Judging Contest

-Catch-a-Calf Contest
+Catch-A-Calf Contest

 The program is designed so the youth participants, guided by their designated Catch-A-Calf sponsor, learn the responsibility of caring for their animal and fulfilling the requirements of the Catch-A-Calf program.
 Participants will raise the calf to showcase at the Stock Show one year later as a market steer.